LauOssorio/immuno-ready/README.md

 Filtering: Cancer-derived epitopes are excluded to avoid bias and ensure that no cancer peptides appear in the training set.

+## 🛠 Training Set Preparation and Sample Weighting
+The training dataset is built by merging non-immunogenic peptides from the HLA Ligand Atlas and immunogenic peptides from IEDB (excluding cancer-derived sequences).
+After cleaning and combining the datasets, categorical features such as MHC Restriction Class and MHC status are one-hot encoded, and peptide sequences are embedded using the tokeniser of choice.
+For each peptide entry, a raw weight is calculated as the averaged number of individuals in which the peptide was observed.
+To prevent extreme differences in loss contribution, these weights are scaled to a fixed range using MinMaxScaler and applied during model training.
+The processed feature matrices, target labels, and scaled weights are stored as .joblib files for fast reuse.
+The pipeline also includes a reproducible train/validation split, ensuring that embeddings, categorical features, targets, and weights remain aligned across both sets.

 ## 🧪 Evaluation (Test) Set

 ### ▶️ Cancer-Derived Peptides from IEDB
 Peptides in the evaluation set are derived from cancer tissues, as annotated in the IEDB database.
 These were explicitly excluded from the training data to serve as an independent test set.

-Purpose: Evaluate generalization and assess biological bias — the model must predict immunogenicity in cancer peptides without having seen any during training.
+Purpose: Evaluate generalization and assess biological bias.
+The model must predict immunogenicity in cancer peptides without having seen any during training.

 Origin: Human peptides (like training), but specific to cancer contexts.